mborn1/pyoptex/docs/source/customization.rst

 If the criterion requires some pre-initialization, this can be coded in the :py:func:`preinint <pyoptex.doe.fixed_structure.metric.Metric.preinit>` function.
-For instance, the I-optimal criterion is required to compute the moments matrix and this does not change with the current design.
+For instance, the I-optimal criterion is required to compute the moments matrix.

 .. warning::
     The above examples never considered any potential covariate function